oxxenix/intel-resource-drivers-for-kubernetes/doc/gpu/README.md

 ## About resource driver

-With structured parameters (K8s v1.31+), the DRA driver publishes ResourceSlice, scheduler allocates the resoruces and DRA driver kubelet-plugin ensures that the allocated devices are prepared and available for Pods.
+With structured parameters (K8s v1.31+), the DRA driver publishes ResourceSlice, scheduler allocates the resources and DRA driver kubelet-plugin ensures that the allocated devices are prepared and available for Pods.

 DRA API graduated to GA with v1 API in K8s v1.34.
 Latest DRA drivers support only K8s v1.34+.